enviodev/hyperindex/codegenerator/templates/static/blank_template/javascript/README.md

       - `name` - Name of the event (must match the name in the ABI)
       - `required_entities` - An array of entities that need to loaded and made accessible within the handler function (an empty array indicates that no entities are required)
         - `name` - The name of the required entity (must match an entity defined in `schema.graphql`)
-        - `label` - A user defined label that corresponds to this entity load

 ### Schema Definition